Hari0810/thamizhvari/README.md

-# thamizhvari
+# Thamizh Vari
-Daily puzzle to translate one sentence from English back into the original Tamil.
+Daily puzzle to translate one sentence from English back into its original Tamil.